By Fathalla Ramadan

 Global context: Used in call centers in Manila, data centers in Frankfurt, and smart offices in Dubai.

 These labs are just the beginning.
-My IP Routing and Switching Lab Handout Book includes:
+Your IP Routing and Switching Lab Handout Book includes:

 - 26 full labs with step-by-step instructions